 You can start a simulation by using the option in the bottom of the sidebar (or the navigation menu on mobile), or by selecting the “Simulation” option in the wallet selection dropdown menu.

-When a simulation is started, it creates a copy of the real, live Ethereum network at that moment, and later on appends all your transactions to that copy.
-What that means is, all your transactions will be executed on that copy, while no blocks from the live Ethereum blockchain will be added to that copy as time passes.
+When a simulation is started, it creates a fork of the Ethereum (or Arbitrum or Optimism) network at that moment, and later on appends all your transactions to that fork.
+What that means is, all your transactions will be executed on that fork, while no other new blocks from the actual, live Ethereum blockchain being added to that fork.
 In other words, new transactions happening in the real world won’t make their way to your current simulation.
 Asset prices will also remain frozen at values they had when the simulation was started.

 You can see all transactions you’ve made in the “Recent transactions” pop-up in the top right corner.
 Transaction gas fees and usage are also included.
 A short summary of all transactions will also be available when exiting the simulation.